Programero/java-getting-started/Java Collections Framework/ArrayList/Readme.md

 Collections.sort() method sorts the given List in ascending order.
 But the question is, how does the sort() method decide which element is smaller and which one is larger?

-Each wrapper class(Integer, Double, or Long), String class, and Date class implements an interface called Comparable.
-This interface contains a compareTo(T obj) method which is used by Collections.sort method to sort the Collection.
+Each wrapper class(Integer, Double, or Long), String class, and Date class implements an interface called ```Comparable```.
+This interface contains a ```compareTo(T obj)``` method which is used by ```Collections.sort``` method to sort the Collection.
 This method returns a negative integer, zero, or a positive integer if this object is less than, equal to, or greater than the object passed as an argument.
 ```
 If we use the Collections.sort(List<T> list) method to sort an ArrayList, then the class whose objects are stored in the ArrayList must implement the Comparable interface.
 If the ArrayList stores an Integer, a Long, or a String, then we don’t need to worry as these classes already implement the Comparable interface.
 But if the ArrayList stores a custom class object, then that class must implement the Comparable interface and implement compareTo(T t2).